Abillash-T/NBA-playoff-impact-model/README.md

 # NBA-playoff-impact-model

-A season-aware machine learning project that predicts which NBA teams will reach the Conference Finals using engineered team efficiency metrics from 2015–16 through 2024–25.
+A season‑aware machine learning model that predicts which NBA teams are likely to reach the Conference Finals using engineered efficiency metrics from the 2015–16 through 2024–25 seasons.
-The model is trained on historical seasons and evaluated using leave-one-season-out validation to simulate real-world forecasting conditions.

 # Project Objective